-In this article, Aaron L. Hammer, Rick S. Rein, Dan Wen and Claudia Suszczynska provide an overview of the decline in the cryptocurrency industry in 2022, otherwise known as a “crypto winter,” and the potential impacts of a surge in Chapter 11 bankruptcy filings by players in the space.
+In this article, Aaron L. Hammer, Rick S. Rein, Dan Wen and Claudia A. Suszczynska provide an overview of the decline in the cryptocurrency industry in 2022, otherwise known as a “crypto winter,” and the potential impacts of a surge in Chapter 11 bankruptcy filings by players in the space.
 Read the article on ABF Journal's website here.

 Cryptocurrency, Your Chapter 11 Table Is Ready